-2. Replacement Reserves - Applicants are required to establish and maintain minimum replacement reserves of \$250 per unit annually for new construction and for rehabilitation developments serving older persons (aged 55 and up).
+- 2. Replacement Reserves Applicants are required to establish and maintain minimum replacement reserves of \$250 per unit annually for new construction and for rehabilitation developments serving older persons (aged 55 and up).
 Replacement reserves for all other rehabilitation developments are \$300 per unit annually.
 The Authority requires evidence of the existence of Replacement Reserves.
+If the syndicator requires additional amounts above the Authority minimums then written verification of such must be provided by the syndicator.
 Replacement Reserves must be reflected in the development's annual audited financial statements.

-- 3. Developer Fees, Developer Overhead, and Consultant Fees (the "Fees") In evaluating the reasonableness of Fees the Authority has established limits as follows: - a) New Construction The sum of Fees may not exceed fifteen percent (15 %) of Adjusted Development Costs\. - b) Rehabilitation without a change in ownership The sum of Fees may not exceed fifteen percent (15%) of Adjusted Development Costs\. - c) Acquisition with rehabilitation - i.
+The Authority must approve and sign off on the use of Replacement Reserves.
+Applicants must submit statutory documents to justify the expenditure(s).
+Requests should be submitted to the Authority's Development Director. - 3.
+Developer Fees, Developer Overhead, and Consultant Fees (the "Fees") In evaluating the reasonableness of Fees the Authority has established limits as follows: - a) New Construction The sum of Fees may not exceed fifteen percent (15 %) of Adjusted Development Costs. - b) Rehabilitation without a change in ownership The sum of Fees may not exceed fifteen percent (15%) of Adjusted Development Costs.

+c) Acquisition with rehabilitation

+- i.
 Acquisition For acquisition with rehabilitation developments, Fees allowed on the acquisition costs are limited as follows: - 1.
-Acquisition costs up to \$500,000 Fees may not exceed eight percent (8%) of Adjusted Development Costs\. - 2.
-Acquisition costs from \$500,001 to \$1,000,000 Fees may not exceed the greater of \$40,000 or seven percent (7%) of Adjusted Development Costs\. - 3.
-Acquisition costs from \$1,000,001 to \$1,500,000 Fees may not exceed the greater of \$70,000 or six percent (6%) of Adjusted Development Costs\. - 4.
-Acquisition costs greater than \$1,500,000 Fees may not exceed the greater of \$90,000 or five percent (5%) of Adjusted Development Costs\. - 5.
+Acquisition costs up to \$500,000 Fees may not exceed eight percent (8%) of Adjusted Development Costs. - 2.
+Acquisition costs from \$500,001 to \$1,000,000 Fees may not exceed the greater of \$40,000 or seven percent (7%) of Adjusted Development Costs. - 3.
+Acquisition costs from \$1,000,001 to \$1,500,000 Fees may not exceed the greater of \$70,000 or six percent (6%) of Adjusted Development Costs. - 4.
+Acquisition costs greater than \$1,500,000 Fees may not exceed the greater of \$90,000 or five percent (5%) of Adjusted Development Costs. - 5.
 Acquisition cost limit Fees on acquisition costs are capped at a maximum of \$150,000. - ii.
-Rehabilitation Fees on rehabilitation costs may not exceed fifteen percent (15%) of Adjusted Development Costs\.
+Rehabilitation Fees on rehabilitation costs may not exceed fifteen percent (15%) of Adjusted Development Costs.